Gothubus/diyexhibition/README.md

 At the moment it's https://gothubus.github.io/diyexhibition/ but it will be possible to change this to an appropriate custom domain name later on.
 The reason we haven't yet is because domain names cost money (not a huge amount) and we don't even have people's work on the site yet.
 Once this has a bit more traction we can look into changing it and maybe goldsmiths will cover the cost of renting out a domain (maybe, if not it's only about £10ish which I imagine could be scrounged together between 30 or so people).

+#### What's with all the latin?

+It's placeholder text so we can see what the website will look like once there is text on there.

 ##### Thanks for reading and join the discord and fill out the table below before you do anything else :) - Tom D.

 ### Groups and their pieces